 If you wish to check or change the destination of email sent to your @ucsd.edu address (to point it to your @eng.ucsd.edu address, for example) contact us at email@example.com.
 You may also choose to forward your email out of G Suite by following the instructions here.

 Getting Started with G-Suite

 The Jacobs School of Engineering's primary G Suite domain is eng.ucsd.edu.
 All user accounts in this domain are of the form firstname.lastname@example.org.
 We also manage a secondary domain for general campus use by customers outside of Engineering.
 That domain is cloud.ucsd.edu and user accounts are of the form email@example.com.
 Accounts in these domains are completely independent of other UC San Diego accounts, meaning that your password in G Suite is not connected to your password elsewhere (Active Directory, TritonLink, business systems, network/Kerberos, etc.).
 Information on other types of UC San Diego accounts, including how to change the associated passwords, may be found here.
 Changing your password on these accounts will not change your G Suite password, and vice versa.

 Typically, new users in the Jacobs School of Engineering G Suite domain will receive an email message containing username and temporary password information, and instructions on how to connect to G Suite initially.
 In general to login, open a browser and navigate to any Google site (e.g., mail.google.com) and click on the button or link to sign in.
 For the username, you should use your full account name (i.e., firstname.lastname@example.org or email@example.com) and the provided password.
-On your first login, you will need to accept the EULA and input a CAPTCHA code.
+On your first login, you will need to accept the EULA.
 You will also be prompted to change your password to a new one of your own choosing.
 If you have problems accessing your account, submit a support request to firstname.lastname@example.org.